Oracle Cloud Infrastructure US Government Cloud with FedRAMP Authorization

 The following services are currently not available or not supported for tenancies in the US Government Cloud with FedRAMP High Joint Authorization Board.

-Database services not available:
+Oracle Database services and features not available:

 - Data Safe

-Solutions and Platform services not available:
+Storage services and features not available:

 - Analytics Cloud